-Before any operation is carried out with a Modelica model (e.g., simulation or linearization), initialization takes place to assign consistent values for all variables present in the model.
+Before any operation is carried out with a Modelica model [e.g., simulation or linearization], initialization takes place to assign consistent values for all variables present in the model.
 During this phase, also the derivatives, der(..), and the pre-variables, pre(..), are interpreted as unknown algebraic variables.
-The initialization uses all equations and algorithms that are utilized in the intended operation (such as simulation or linearization).
-The equations of a when-clause are active during initialization, if and only if they are explicitly enabled with the initial() operator; and only in one of the two forms when initial()then or when {...,initial(),...} then (and similarly for algorithms see below).
+The initialization uses all equations and algorithms that are utilized in the intended operation [such as simulation or linearization].
+The equations of a when-clause are active during initialization, if and only if they are explicitly enabled with the initial() operator; and only in one of the two forms when initial ()then or when {...,initial(),...} then (and similarly for algorithms see below).
 In this case, the when-clause equations remain active during the whole initialization phase.
-In case of a reinit (x, expr) being active during initialization (due to being inside when initial()) this is interpreted as adding x = expr (the reinit-equation) as an initial equation.

-[If a when-clause equation v = expr; is not active during the initialization phase, the equation v = pre(v) is added for initialization.
+[If a when-clause equation $v = \exp r$; is not active during the initialization phase, the equation $v = \operatorname{pre}(v)$ is added for initialization.
 This follows from the mapping rule of when-clause equations.
-If the condition of the when-clause contains initial(), but not in one of the specific forms, the when-clause is not active during initialization: when not initial()then print("simulation started"); end when;]
+If the condition of the when-clause contains initial(), but not in one of the specific forms, the when-clause is not active during initialization: when not initial()then print("simulation started"); end when;].
+In case of a reinit(x, expr) being active during initialization (due to being inside when initial()) this is interpreted as adding $x = \exp r$ (the reinit-equation) as an initial equation.